- Types of Aid

 Our office communicates with students primarily by sharing information online.

-New students will receive one paper award letter; any additional changes to the award will be available for viewing on the MarywoodYou student portal.
+New students will receive one paper award letter; revisions to the award will be available for viewing on the MarywoodYou student portal.

 Students are sent an email notification when there are changes after the original award letter.
-Similarly, when our office requires additional information in order to award financial aid, we will request documentation electronically.
+Similarly, when our office requires additional information, we will request documentation electronically.
 We will send one paper letter detailing missing information and communicate via email after that time.